MomokoXu/Project-Neighborhood-Map/README.md

 * Languages: Javascript, HTML, CSS
 * APIs: Google Maps APIs, Foursquare API
-* Tools: Knouckout.js, jQuery, Bootstrap
+* Tools: Knouckout.js, jQuery, Bootstrap, Firebase
 ---

 ## How to use it: